ProspectiveCo/perspective-examples/examples/tdengine/README.md

 ## Client Libraries: Connecting to Real-time data

-Both TDengine and Perspective provide a vast library of client libraries (node, python, rust, ...).
-In this document we provide two examples using both Node and Python backend.
+Both TDengine and Perspective provide a vast library of client libraries (Node, Python, Rust, ...).
+In this document we provide two examples using both [Node](./node/README.md) and [Python](./python/README.md) backend.

 In both examples:

 1. A producer (node or python) generates and inserts time-series data into a TDengine table.
 2. A backend consumer relays data from TDengine (using python or node) to a real-time Perspective table